 TGaz Editor: change the text in P59L14-18 (9.4.2.127.10) as follows (

-A DMG STA in the role of AP sets the PDMG/PEDMG supporting APs in the area field to 1 to indicate that APs providing location services using PDMG/PEDMG are in the vicinity of the AP STA and sets it to 0 otherwise.
+A DMG STA in the role of AP sets the DMG location supporting APs in the area field to 1 to indicate that APs providing location services using DMG are in the vicinity of the AP STA and sets it to 0 otherwise.
 Definition of vicinity is implementation dependent.
-The AP may be capable of providing information about those PDMG/PEDMG.
+The AP may be capable of providing information about those DMG APs.
 The subfield is reserved if the DMG STA is not in the role of AP.

 TGaz Editor: in Table 9-281a replace “PEDMG” with “EDMG”